JDN89/growing_oos_guided_by_tests/README.md

   to test now will make it difficult to change in the future.
   - HERACLES sommige zakgen moeilijk om te testen
     - spaghetti code en te grote classes en teveel dependencies?
+## Ch 6: OO Style
+- Seperation of concerns: groep code die voor dezelfde reden zou veranderen tezamen
+- higher level of abstraction -> hide complexity
+  - `information hiding`: Conceals how an object implements its functionality behind the abstraction of its API.
+It lets us work with higher abstractions by ignoring lower-level details that are unrelated to the task at hand.12
+- In simpler terms, the Law of Demeter advises that an object should ONLY communicate directly with its immediate connected neighbors and not with objects that are further away.
+Doing so can increase the coupling between components, making your system more fragile to changes.